magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 });
 ```

 Pretty logical.
-The `div` Component now includes an `h1` header, the
+The `div` component now includes an `h1` header, the
 `CommentList` and the `CommentForm` sub components.

-If you now reload the [local:3001](http://localhost:3001/) page you
+If you now reload the [localhost:3001](http://localhost:3001/) page
-should see the following content:
+you should see the following content:

 ![Composing Component](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/react-tutorial-03.png)